bsplku/MEMA-CCA/README.md

 ### Requirement:
 * Install MATLAB (>2014a) on your own PC
 ### Download sample data:
-* Please download the sample data this link: http://bspl.korea.ac.kr/Research_data/MEMA-CCA/cca_loocv_dataset.mat
+* Please download the sample data from this link: http://bspl.korea.ac.kr/Research_data/MEMA-CCA/cca_loocv_dataset.mat
 ### Data structure:
 The input '.mat' file includes:
 * 'brain_response' is the z-scored coefficients of seven voxels from individual subjects analysis within ROI (right insula) identified from high heterogeniety (chi-square < 10^-8)